pwintz/pwintz.github.io/gsr_contract_src/br_26_respectful-work-environment_2022-2025.md

 j.
 Having a disagreement,
 k.
 Making statements or articulating positions on controversial issues,

-I. Participating in debates and expressing differences of opinion about academic decisions,
+l.
+Participating in debates and expressing differences of opinion about academic decisions,
 m.
 Participating in a formal complaint resolution or grievance process.
 3. Where there is no conflict with this Agreement, definitions or examples in the University's Abusive Conduct in the Workplace Policy shall continue to apply, upon the effective date of the Policy.